wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles.md

 Our faulty perception sees lack.
 Miracles bring wholeness.

 #### commentary

 :::tip
-NB: Atonement is defined here as a correction (–Ed.)
+Atonement is defined here as a correction (–Ed.)
 :::

 ## T-1.I.42